Understanding Segments

 Segments are an essential part of race timing:

-• Every race must have at least one segment.
+• Every CLASSICAL race must have at least one segment.

 • Segments define how rankings and classifications are calculated.